rigdev/docs/docs/database/create-database.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating Databases using the SDK or CLI
+# Creating Databases

-## Overview

 This document provides instructions on how to create databases using the SDK or CLI in Rig.

 <hr class="solid" />

 ## Creating Databases

-To create database on your backend, you can utilize the `Create` endpoint.
+To create a database on your backend, you can utilize the `Create` endpoint.
 Set the `Name` field to specify the desired name for the database that you want to create.
-This name must be unique in your project.
+This name must be unique to your project.

 <Tabs>
 <TabItem value="go" label="Golang SDK">